nzhabitskaya/FourOnTheFarm/README.md

 # Connect Four Game

 A Connect Four game is based on https://en.wikipedia.org/wiki/Connect_Four algorithm.

-It has 4 modes: human vs human and 3 levels of human vs computer.
+There are 4 modes: human vs human and 3 levels of human vs computer.

-Plays animations and sounds, calculates score in the end of the game.
+The game has animations and sounds, it calculates score in the end of the game.